India Cultural Center and Temple

 During the month of Dhanurmasam, daily Sri Venkateswara Suprabhatam (morning hymns to wake up Sri Venkateswara) is complemented with Tirupalli Yeluchi, a Tamil composition of 10 verses from Alwar’s Divyaprabandham, followed by the recitation of Tiruppavai.
 Devotees offer sweet Pongal, Kara Pongal, and Pulihora as Naivedya and distribute the same as prasadam to others during Dhanurmasam.

-Temple OPENS every morning at 6:00 AM during Dhanurmasam.
+Temple OPENS every morning from December 16 at 6:00 AM during Dhanurmasam.